WayneCrawford/lcheapo_noobspy/README.rst

 lcheapo
 ===================

-Python tools for processing LCHEAPO data files
+Python tools for processing LCHEAPO 2000 data files

+All which create or modify data will create/append a process-steps.json file

 Overview
 ======================